microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insights-list-used.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Calculated insight that includes a list of documents the user has viewed or modified.
+For the signed-in user, this method includes documents that the user has modified, and may or may not have viewed.
+For other users, this method includes only documents that the user has modified.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).